For parents and families

 Yes!
 Family members will have their own orientation sessions throughout the expereince.

 You will meet campus leaders who will help you prepare to best support your student

-Financial Aid sessions will be available and open to students and family members.
-For transfer students, this will happen in the afternoon.
-For freshmen, these meetings are set for day 2.
+Financial Aid sessions will be available in the afternoon and open to students and family members.

 Due to laws and guidelines outlined in FERPA, parents are not allowed to attend the advising session with their students.
 See more information regarding FERPA.